 Building a niche allows you to be more relatable to the people you’re talking to, and in a lot of cases, have them choose to work with you without interviewing any other agents.

-For example, if you had a really specific niche of being the person that exclusively works with estate sales, and you were seen as an expert when it came to those types of transactions, then if you went to same listing presentation as someone if your office, and it was for an estate sale, you’ll win the business every single time because you’ve built a strong focus around that type of transaction.
+For example, if you had a really specific niche of being the person that exclusively works with estate sales, and you were seen as an expert when it came to those types of transactions, then if you went to the same listing presentation as someone if your office, and it was for an estate sale, you’ll win the business every single time because you’ve built a strong focus around that type of transaction.

 ★ To learn more about building a niche in real estate, take a look at this post called: Carving a Niche to Get Better Real Estate Leads.

-Determining your competition also has a lot to do with target audience.
+Determining your competition also has a lot to do with understanding your target audience.
 If you have a better idea of who you want to work with, as well as who you don’t want to work with, you’ll be able to better build that focus on business that brings in better leads, and as well, helps you win more business when you are competing.

 ★ If you want to learn more about target audience, have a look at these posts: